- a floating kitchen

 what do we eat?

 Our diet consists solely of plants (legumes, fruits, grains, seeds, vegetables etc).
-The content of our meals depend on our location, for example, in Nuku Hiva (Marquesas) we had no access to tomatoes, so instead, we used papaya to make bruschetta.
+The content of our meals depend on the season and our location.
 We look at the adaption and adoption of local produce as an exercise in creativity.
 Most processed food will come thickly packaged, and so to limit our waste we tend to avoid them.

 Below is a list of rules that we go by, when it comes to choosing what to eat: